-Her work has been featured in publications such as LA Weekly, KCET, and Remezcla among others.
+Her work has been featured in publications such as LA Weekly, CurbedLA, and Remezcla among others.

-Last year she was a lead researcher and story producer for a documentary series about Latinos and cannabis.
-Most recently, Samanta served as an associate producer, translator, script supervisor, and post production coordinator for a project of 108 video deliverables at a creative agency.
-She’s currently an associate producer for “A Woman’s Work,” an upcoming documentary about wage theft in NFL cheerleading.
+Samanta served as a lead researcher and story producer for a documentary series about Latinos and cannabis.
+In 2018, she was an associate producer for “A Woman’s Work,” a feature documentary about wage theft in NFL cheerleading that premiered at Tribeca.

-Samanta recently created @ThisSideofHoover, an Instagram account archiving the gentrification as well as the legacies of the Virgil Village neighborhood of Los Angeles.
+Samanta created @ThisSideofHoover, an Instagram account archiving a quickly gentrifying neighborhood in Los Angeles.
 The project has been covered by L.A.
 Taco and Hyperallergic.
-Last April she spoke about the project at the Los Angeles Times Festival of Books.
+She spoke about the project at the Los Angeles Times Festival of Books.

 Samanta was an Annenberg Fellow at USC where she received her M.A. in Arts Journalism in 2017.

 She is available for assignments and production opportunities.
 You can contact her via email or probably find her dancing cumbia at La Cita.
 Viva la Vida!